North American Rockwell OV-10 Bronco: NASA

 NASA has used a number of Broncos for various research programs, including studies of low-speed flight carried out with the third prototype in the 1970s, and studies on noise and wake turbulence.
-One OV-10 remained in use at NASA's Langley base in 2009 with three additional aircraft obtained from the Department of State formerly used in drug-eradication efforts.
+One OV-10 remained in use at NASA's Langley base in 2009, with three additional aircraft obtained from the Department of State formerly used in drug-eradication efforts.

 U.S. Department of State Air Wing

-The Department of State (DoS) aircraft are former Air Force OV-10A and Marine Corps OV-10D aircraft operated under contract by DynCorp International in support of U.S. drug interdiction and eradication efforts in South America.
-The aircraft carry civilian U.S. aircraft registration numbers, and when not forward deployed, are home based at a DoS/DynCorp facility at Patrick Space Force Base, Florida.
+The Department of State (DoS) aircraft are former USAF OV-10A and USMC OV-10D aircraft operated under contract by DynCorp International in support of U.S. drug interdiction and eradication efforts in South America.
+The aircraft carry civilian U.S. aircraft registration numbers, and when not forward deployed, are home-based at a DoS/DynCorp facility at Patrick Space Force Base, Florida.

-The Broncos had sponsons removed and Kevlar external armor panels installed around the cockpits.
-On the belly was a wind-driven pump adapted from Agriculture Aircraft (crop dusters) with more than a 500 gal (1,900 L) hopper tank installed in the cargo bay.
+These aircraft have received numerous alterations, including the removal of the sponsons and the installation of Kevlar external armor panels around the cockpits.
+A belly-mounted wind-driven pump, adapted from agricultural aircraft, works in conjunction with more than a 500 gal (1,900 L) hopper tank installed in the cargo bay.
 A spray bar extended out to a V from the cargo bay to the tailbooms.
 A surviving aircraft in this configuration is on display in Tennessee.

 Bureau of Land Management

 The U.S. Bureau of Land Management (BLM) acquired seven OV-10As for use as fire-fighting aircraft, including the YOV-10A prototype.
 In this role, they lead firefighting air tankers through their intended flight paths over their target areas.
 The aircraft were operated in their basic military configurations, but with their ejection seats disabled.
 The aircraft's existing smoke system was used to mark the path for the following air tankers.
-Given the age of the aircraft, spare parts were difficult to obtain, and the BLM retired their fleet in 1999.
+Given the age of the aircraft, spare parts became difficult to obtain, contributing to the BLM opting to retire their fleet in 1999.